amrit73/Backend/README.md

 ## List of Main Features
 1)	Secured database as user’s password are encrypted using bcrypt function
-2)	Tokens are used to --------
-3)	Schemas are well structured
+2)	Schemas are well structured
-4)	Admin can block the user in case of any violence by user.
+3)	Admin can block the user in case of any violence by user.
-5)	Admin can delete the post in the case when the post contains any disturbing content.
+4)	Admin can delete the post in the case when the post contains any disturbing content.

 ## API Documentation
 1)